-Jacqui McGillivray is Executive Vice President & Chief Human Resources Officer.
+Jacqui McGillivray is Executive Vice President and Chief People Officer.
 She is responsible for creating a high-performing culture that fosters collaboration and drives productivity.
-McGillivray is accountable for people and organizational performance, talent management and development, global compensation and benefits, and real estate and workplace.
+McGillivray is accountable for our global balanced scorecard, people and organizational performance, talent management and development, global compensation and benefits, real estate and workplace and communications.

 McGillivray has held leadership roles across a diverse range of industries, with a focus on human resources, change management and organizational effectiveness.
 Prior to joining Element, McGillivray was Executive Vice President, Safety & Organization Effectiveness at Cenovus Energy, and previously held senior HR leadership roles at Talisman Energy, Royal Bank of Canada and Nortel.
 She holds a bachelor’s degree from the University of Western Ontario and an international MBA from Manchester Business School and McGill University.